astrotars/stream-android-encrypted-chat/README.md

 # Android Encrypted Chat with Stream

 In this tutorial we'll build encrypted chat with Android.
 To do this, we'll combine Stream Chat and Virgil Security.
 Both Stream Chat and Virgil make it easy to build a solution with great security with all the features you expect.
 These two services allow developers to integrate chat that is zero knowledge to your backend or Stream's.
-The application embeds Virgil Security's eThree Kit with Stream Chat's Android components.
+The application embeds Virgil Security's [eThree Kit](https://github.com/VirgilSecurity/virgil-e3kit-kotlin) with Stream Chat's [Android](https://github.com/GetStream/stream-chat-android) components.
 All source code for this application is available on [GitHub](https://github.com/psylinse/stream-android-encrypted-chat).

 ## What is end-to-end encryption?

 End-to-end encryption means that messages sent between two people can only be read by them.
 To do this, the message is encrypted before it leaves a user's device, and can only be decrypted by the intended recipient.

 Virgil Security is a vendor that allows us to create end-to-end encryption via public/private key technology.
-Virgil provides a platform and JavaScript SDK that allows us to securely create, store, and provide robust end-to-end encryption.
+Virgil provides a platform and Android SDK that allows us to securely create, store, and provide robust end-to-end encryption.

 During this tutorial, we will create a Stream Chat app that uses Virgil's encryption to prevent anyone except the intended parties from reading messages.
 No one in your company, nor any cloud provider you use, can read these messages.
 Even if a malicious person gained access to the database containing the messages, all they would see is encrypted text, called ciphertext.

 ## Building an Encrypted Chat application

 To build this application we'll mostly rely on two libraries, Stream Chat Android and Virgil Security Kotlin.
 Our final product will encrypt text on device before sending a message.
 Decryption and verification will both happen in the receiver's device.
-Stream's Chat API will only see cyphertext, ensuring our user's data is never seen by anyone else, including us.
+Stream's Chat API will only see ciphertext, ensuring our user's data is never seen by anyone else, including us.

 To accomplish this, the app performs the following steps: